grew-nlp/grew_doc/content/grewpy/request.md

 grewpy.set_config("sud") # ud or basic
 ```

-    connected to port: 49461
+    connected to port: 53951

-## Prepare data
-The examples below suppose that the corpus `SUD_English-PUD` is available locally.
-It can be downloaded from https://grew.fr/download/SUD_2.13/SUD_English-PUD.tgz

 ## Import data
 The `Corpus` constructor takes a `conllu` file or a directory containing `conllu` files.
-A `Corpus` allows to make queries and to count occurrences,
+A `Corpus` allows to make queries and to count occurrences.

-Note that it doesn't allow a direct acces to the corpus.
-For that, use `CorpusDraft` object (TODO: add link)

 ```python_alt
 treebank_path = "SUD_English-PUD"
 corpus = Corpus(treebank_path)
 print(type(corpus))
 ```